Trade directory · Houston metro · Texas

 Insurance Minimums

-General liability minimum $300,000 recommended, though many commercial clients require $1-2 million.
+General liability minimum $300,000 recommended, though not legally mandated.
 Workers compensation required if employing others.
-Commercial auto insurance required for business vehicles.
-Pesticide applicators need additional liability coverage.
+Vehicle insurance mandatory for commercial vehicles.

 § C · Path to license